Status

 About

 This randomized, open-label, controlled clinical trial evaluates the efficacy and safety of Lactobacillus crispatus M247 (CRISPACT®) in preventing recurrent urinary tract infections (rUTIs) in women.
-The study will enroll 130 adult female participants with a history of recurrent UTIs, defined as ≥3 episodes in the past year or ≥2 episodes in the past six months.
-Participants will be randomized into two groups: the Probiotic Group, receiving iNatal-duo® (containing Bifidobacterium animalis subsp. lactis BB-12 and Enterococcus faecium L3) for 30 days, plus CRISPACT® (Lactobacillus crispatus M247) for 90 days; and the Control Group, receiving iNatal-duo® alone for 30 days without additional probiotic supplementation.
-The primary outcome is a reduction in the frequency and severity of rUTIs over 12 months, while secondary outcomes include symptom improvement, impact on quality of life, and safety assessments.
+The study enrolls 84 adult female participants with a history of recurrent UTIs, defined as ≥3 episodes in the past year or ≥2 episodes in the past six months.
+Participants are randomized into two groups: the Probiotic Group, receiving iNatal Duo® (containing Bifidobacterium animalis subsp. lactis BB-12 and Enterococcus faecium L3) for 30 days plus CRISPACT® (Lactobacillus crispatus M247) administered orally for 90 days; and the Control Group, receiving iNatal Duo® alone for 30 days without additional probiotic supplementation.
+The primary outcome is the reduction in the frequency of rUTIs over 12 months, while secondary outcomes include symptom improvement, quality of life, and safety assessments.

 Full description

-Recurrent urinary tract infections (rUTIs) represent a significant public health issue, disproportionately affecting women with hormonal fluctuations, sexual activity-related risks, or previous antibiotic use.
-Standard treatment involves antibiotic therapy, which, while effective, contributes to antimicrobial resistance, gut microbiota imbalances, and increased recurrence risk.
-Probiotics, particularly Lactobacillus crispatus, have been shown to restore vaginal microbiota balance, prevent uropathogen overgrowth, and reduce the likelihood of rUTIs.
-This study aims to assess whether CRISPACT® (Lactobacillus crispatus M247), administered orally and vaginally, provides superior protection against rUTIs compared to standard care with iNatal-duo® alone.
+Recurrent urinary tract infections (rUTIs) represent a significant public health issue, disproportionately affecting women with hormonal fluctuations, sexual activity-related risks, or prior antibiotic exposure.
+Standard treatment relies on antibiotic therapy, which, while effective, contributes to antimicrobial resistance, microbiota imbalance, and increased recurrence risk.
+Probiotics, particularly Lactobacillus crispatus, have demonstrated potential in restoring urogenital microbiota balance and reducing uropathogen overgrowth.

 Enrollment